- Entertainment and Media»

 Squire by Fender

 This is my favourite acoustic guitar.
+It is a steel strung guitar so can be hard on the fingers at first.
 I bought mine second hand and restrung it.
+I also replaced the pick plate as I had a fancy one.
 It has a great sound and looks great to.
 There are a few different versons of this guitar on the market with different color styles to choose from.
+Mine is the Black lacquered model.

 Once you have your guitar its time to learn the basics.